Crafting a CTO resume that lands you job interviews is a challenging task for several reasons.

 A CTO in a 9-person SaaS startup and a CTO in a two-hundred-people fintech enterprise are two completely different jobs.

-But this is where your unique opportunity comes in: while everyone else is trying to create a one-size-fits-all CTO resume, you can address the pain points of a specific company, making your resume irresistible.
+But this is where your unique opportunity comes in: while everyone else is trying to create a one-size-fits-all CTO resume, you can address the pain points of a specific company, making your resume stand out.

 In this guide we’ll teach you how to create a CTO resume that lands you job interviews without looking forced and unnatural.